-2.6.2 Restriction on Loading New dupatch Tools from the Command Line
+2.6.2 Restriction on Loading New dupatch Tools from the Command Line product_map does not exist or is empty, Cannot continue.

 The new patch tools cannot be loaded using the delete command on the command line.
 Doing that will cause the following error to be displayed: